 The BARC Collective came together in 2017, connecting through a shared interest in decolonising critical management studies and scholar-activism.
+We are an intersectional and anti-racist feminist collective.
 We believe that business and management studies consistently centres whiteness and Anglo-American capitalist ideologies that are inherently damaging and exploitative.
 In response, we are working to create strategies and possibilities for alternative learning and working conditions.
-Our practices include critical research and methodologies, arts-led interventions, inclusive workshopping and centring the marginalised in society.
-We are influenced by a variety of radical and critical thinkers and activists; please see our suggested reading list for more information.
-We are part of the Decolonizing Alliance initiative that seeks to invigorate activism across universities around the world.
+Building the Anti Racist Classroom collective was inspired by the call for antiracist praxis in higher education as articulated by Tate and Bagguley (2018).